Why You Shouldn’t Ski in Courchevel! A Guide to the Top Non-Skier Activities

 What’s on offer?

-Fitness – 25m swimming pool with lanes.
+Fitness – 25m swimming pool with lanes, indoor rock climbing and fitness classes.

 Great Restaurants and Fine Cuisine